gabrieleballetti/small-lattice-polytopes/README.md

 # Dataset of "small" lattice polytopes

+Resulting dataset from the paper [Enumeration of Lattice Polytopes by Their Volume](https://arxiv.org/abs/1811.03357).

-**edit: it is reccommended to download the dataset from [Zenodo](https://zenodo.org/record/7388010#.Y4kbP3bMJOQ) as it is compressed and requires no extra postprocessing due to github size limit**
+edit: it is recommended to download the dataset from [Zenodo](https://zenodo.org/record/7388010#.Y4kbP3bMJOQ) as it is compressed and requires no extra postprocessing due to github size limit

-Resulting dataset from the paper
+## Cite as

 Balletti, G. Enumeration of Lattice Polytopes by Their Volume.
 Discrete Comput Geom 65, 1087–1122 (2021). [[doi](https://doi.org/10.1007/s00454-020-00187-y), [arXiv](https://arxiv.org/abs/1811.03357)].

+## Content

 It contains the following complete datasets of lattice polytopes, see the paper for additional details.